 I encountered Jevrem first by feeling the force of his anger.
 The first scenes that I wrote were of him and his gang on a rampage in Toronto, breaking and entering and generally behaving badly.
 I was interested in him as a perpetrator.
 But then I discovered his history.
 The criminality in him is a function of his loss of faith in “the good” at a very young age.
 As ever, his behavior as a perpetrator is fueled by the trauma of his victimhood.
 He is, like a lot of teenagers, a fierce moralist who feels betrayed and disheartened.
 So the thread that I see running through this book is Jevrem’s emotional response to his deep sense of disappointment in the world around him.
 Hypocrites, all of you!
 This is his judgement of the world, and it is this judgement that he is able to slowly qualify as he journeys toward some indefinite hopeful destination – literal and figurative – in the last third of the book.

 You clearly love the open road.
-There is a feeling of exhilaration and possibility when Jevrem escapes juvie and hitch-hikes west, even though he’s in many ways at his most desperate.
+There is a feeling of exhilaration and possibility when Jevrem escapes juvie and hitchhikes west, even though he’s in many ways at his most desperate.
 Why did you have him go on the run like this?

 My favorite form of travel is the road-trip, and my favorite place to do it is throughout North America.
-All my road-trips have been spiritually cathartic and peaceful and have connected me to nature in a way no other kind of trip did – simply because so much of Canada and even the States is wilderness or relatively unpopulated countryside and it takes so long to get anywhere.
+All my road-trips have been spiritually cathartic and peaceful and have connected me to nature in a way no other kind of trip has done simply because so much of Canada and even the States is wilderness or relatively unpopulated countryside and it takes so long to get anywhere.
 You have to sit back and be patient and relax into the rhythm of the journey.

-My editors at HarperCollins asked for there to be a redemptive and hopeful element to Jevrem’s story – the original manuscript is far darker than the book – and the only way I could see bringing this into the narrative arc in a way that was true to Jevrem’s psychological state was to have him literally break free from his past and physically undertake the journey that he’s also figuratively on: toward a destination that potentially offers something whole and uncorrupted to believe in again.
-A road-trip across the continent, especially hitch-hiking, is both bad-ass and therefore in keeping with Jevrem’s bad-ass energy.
-It in addition offers him all the time and opportunity to find a meditative and reflective orientation to his past, as well as to open up to what exists around him, allowing him to move on from the wounded narcissism of his juvie days.
-On the run, on the move, he is at once freer and more empowered than he’s ever been, and also more vulnerable and dependent on others.
+My editors at HarperCollins Canada asked for there to be a redemptive and hopeful element to Jevrem’s story – the original manuscript is far darker than the published book – and the only way I could see bringing this into the narrative arc in a way that was true to Jevrem’s psychological state was to have him literally break free from his past and physically undertake the journey that he’s also figuratively on: toward a destination that potentially offers something whole and uncorrupted to believe in again.
+A road-trip across the continent, especially via hitch-hiking, is bad-ass and therefore in keeping with Jevrem’s bad-ass energy.
+It in addition, it offers him all the time and opportunity to find a meditative and reflective orientation to his past, as well as to open up to what exists around him, allowing him to move on from the wounded narcissism of his juvie days.
+On the run, on the move, he is at once freer and more empowered than he’s ever been and also more vulnerable and dependent on others.
 This felt like the perfect emotional tension to propel Jevrem out of his misery into a new way of understanding himself and his past.

 Several characters that Jevrem meets during his road-trip have a fairy-tale quality to them.
 They seem to understand and accept him, and are generous and kind in offering him certain life truths to consider.
 Do you think such characters actually exist?